tylermercer/personal-website/src/content/posts/faith/certainty-and-uncertainty-as-elements-of-faith.md

 > which are true.

 There must be some true idea in which we believe in order for us to have faith.
-But that's exactly where rejecting uncertainty undermines our faith: rejecting uncertainty leads us to hold _false_ beliefs, like "if I do the things in Alma 26:22 then I _will_ baptize people on my mission."
-I learned that you can't have effectual faith by believing something that's false.
+But that’s exactly where rejecting uncertainty undermines our faith: rejecting uncertainty leads us to hold _false_ beliefs, like "if I do the things in Alma 26:22 then I _will_ baptize people on my mission."
+I learned that you can’t have effectual faith by believing something that’s false.

 To see why false certainty is a hindrance, I found it helpful to examine knowledge, faith, and false certainty using the _justified true belief_ (JTB)